 There's a lot of variation in the paintings you find in attics and thrift stores, but some are extremely valuable.
 Skip the paint-by-number projects and look for original art with themes people enjoy.
 Think equestrian paintings, pictures of famous people, and beautiful scenes.
 Pay special attention to paintings with signatures and those in beautiful frames, since those things can add value.
 Some examples are worth millions, but it's common to find paintings worth hundreds or thousands of dollars if they are high quality and desirable.
 Paintings are among the most valuable items on Antiques Roadshow too.

 Before you toss that old postcard collection, take a quick look at what it includes.
 The value of old postcards depends on a number of factors, but certain designs can be highly collectible.
-These include cards that shows holiday themes, famous people, and unique moments in history.
+These include cards that show holiday themes, famous people, and unique moments in history.
 Also look for older cards with matte printing and those with advertising on them.
 Some examples sell in the range of $150.

 6. Barber Chairs